-The law and legal system touches almost every part of our lives.
-Law graduates practise law all over the world in private legal practices, in community settings, and also in sectors as diverse as banking and finance, cyber-law, politics and environmental protection.
+The legal system touches almost every part of our lives.
+Law graduates practise in private legal practices, community settings and sectors as diverse as banking and finance, cyberlaw, politics and environmental protection.

-If you’re deciding how to approach your legal career, you can benefit from hearing lessons learned by those who’ve gone ahead.
-Here, La Trobe Law School alumni share their essential legal career advice – from what to focus on while you’re studying, to the value of having overseas experience on your CV.
+If you’re deciding how to approach your legal career, you can benefit from hearing lessons learned by those who’ve forged ahead.
+Here, La Trobe Law School alumni share their essential legal career advice, from what to focus on while you’re studying to the value of networking.

 1. Build your professional network while you study